mongodb-developer/WhatsCooking/README.md

 <h1 align="center">What's Cooking with Atlas Search</h1>

 <h2 align="center">A Restaurant Finder Application Demo MongoDB Atlas Search</h2>
-<p>Hello! 👋 This application allows you to search lightning fast through over 25,000 restaurants in the New York city area based on a variety of search parameters and data types:
+<p>Hello! 👋 This application allows you to search lightning fast through over 25,000 restaurants in the New York city area based on a variety of search parameters and data types:</p>
 <ul>
 <li>restaurant name</li>
 <li>geolocation coordinates</li>